kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The truth is incontrovertible.
-Malice may attack it, ignorance may deride it, but in the end, there it is. - Winston Churchill
+    ## Success is where preparation and opportunity meet. - Bobby Unser